open-policy-agent/opa/docs/new/src/pages/assets/README.md

 # assets

 This folder contains assets for the homepage only.
-Please use another child directory for other pages and `static` when this is not possible.
+Please use another child directory for other pages.
+Also avoid placing assets in static where possible.